porterjamesj/website/content/blog/fun-with-emacs.md

 This seems weird by modern lights, because most languages we write code in regularly are lexically scoped.
 Emacs Lisp gets ever weirder though.
-Remember when I said that python and javascript "go look for a definition in the enclosing lexical scope"?
+Remember when I said that python and JavaScript "go look for a definition in the enclosing lexical scope"?
 That was sort of a lie.
 They don't really go looking through the text of your code trying to find definitions, what actually happens is that when `fun1`